nwever/SNOWPACK_IMIS/README.md

 # SNOWPACK_IMIS

-Workflow to run SNOWPACK on IMIS stations
+Workflow to run SNOWPACK on IMIS stations.
+The aim of this repository is to set up simulations that mimic closely the operational setup used at the [WSL Institute for Snow and Avalanche Research SLF](https://www.slf.ch) for the avalanche warning service.

 ## Requirements
 1. Tested on Ubuntu 24.04